3. TOOLKIT DEMONSTRATION

 Two types of statistical Confidence Levels are provided, both of which apply a chi-squared test to calculate the 2.5% and 97.5% confidence levels.
 The choice of Error Bars menu computes the 95% uncertainty range about the spectral estimates themselves.
 The AR(1) option computes the 95% uncertainty range of a best-fit AR(1) red-noise process.
 Again, both error bars can be made smaller by reducing the window size, but at the expense of spectral resolution.
 If you want just the spectrum, choose None for the significance test.

 Finally, the resulting spectrum is plotted using the Plot button.
-Window above shows just the power spectrum for soi time series with the Default settings.
+Figure below shows the power spectrum for soi time series with the settings as shown above.
 There is a peak power between frequencies of zero and about 0.05 cycles per month.
 There is an indication that this plateau may contain two peaks, one at about 0.018/month and the other at 0.034/month.
 These correspond to periods of about 55 months and 29 months respectively.

 Correlogram